Chamba, Himachal Pradesh: Early history

 The recorded history of the Rajput rulers is traced to an eminent individual named Maru who is said to have moved to northwest India from Kalpagrama, around 500 AD.
 He founded his capital in the Budhal river valley at a place called Brahmapura, which later became known as Bharmaur.
 Bharmaur is situated 75 km to the east of the present day Chamba town.
 For three hundred years, kings of Rajput Dynasty ruled from their capital in Bharmour.

 However, in 920, Raja Sahil Varman (or Raja Sahila Verman), King of Bharmour, shifted his capital from Bharmour to a more centrally located plateau in the lower Ravi valley, and named the city Champavati, after his daughter.
 There is some variation in the story to how exactly this transition came about in the historical records of Chamba.
-One version tells how Varman, who, after being childless for a significant period, was blessed with ten sons and a daughter, named "Champavati".
+One version tells how Varman, who, after being childless for a significant period, had ten sons and a daughter, named "Champavati".
 It was Champavati who urged her father to build a new capital town in the valley.
-However, obstacles stood in the way to relocating his capital, given that the king had previously granted the land in the modern Chamba vicinity to the Kanwan Brahmins.
+However, obstacles stood in the way of relocating his capital, given that the king had previously granted the land in the modern Chamba vicinity to the Kanwan Brahmins.
 A solution was found in the form of offering a gift of eight copper coins called chaklis on the occasion of every marriage that took place in the Brahmin family, if they would agree to surrender their land to pave the way for the new capital.
-With the land thus obtained, the new capital was built and named as Champa after Chamapavati, the King's daughter, which, over the years, was simply shortened to "Chamba'.
+With the land thus obtained, the new capital was built and named Champa after Chamapavati, the King's daughter, which, over the years, was simply shortened to "Chamba'.